Comparing Various Synthetic Drumhead Options:

 RENAISSANCE™

 A warmth, sensitivity, and articulation reminiscent of calfskin all characterize RENAISSANCE™ heads.
-These heads have a very warm and tonal sound that’s great for melodic expression and affords a wider, more balanced sound spectrum than the Weatherking.
+These heads have a warm tone that’s great for melodic expression and affords a wider, more balanced sound spectrum than the Weatherking.
 They offer a cross between the brightness and resonance of clear Weatherking and the warmth and depth of laminated heads.
-They produce a “round sound” with a low fundamental and moderate attack .The RENAISSANCE™’s slightly textured surface provides excellent brush response that will not degrade under aggressive playing.
+They produce a “round sound” with a low fundamental and moderate attack .The RENAISSANCE™’s slightly textured surface provides excellent brush response.

 REMO RENAISSANCE™ uses the latest in textured film technology to create a textured surface that’s excellent for sticks, brushes, and mallets.
 This extraordinary material is made in a two-part process, first treating the film surface with an ultra-thin coating and then curing it in a special environment.

-REMO Ebony Suede heads have a unique black appearance.
-The head enhances the warm, open, mid-range possibilities of the shell, while eliminating ring and controlling the over-tones which are up-played in our tars mounted with REMO Renaissance or REMO Weatherking.
+These heads enhance the warm, open, mid-range possibilities of the shell, while eliminating ring and controlling the over-tones which are up-played in our tars mounted with REMO Renaissance.
 This unique material allows for considerable pitch blending layered onto a haunting sonority.
 These heads are single ply.

 REMOO Ebony Blacl suede